 5. As in all travel, put safety first!

 Staying safe and healthy is the best way to ensure a good tour.
 Beyond the commonsense measures any traveler should take, it’s recommended that you have a contingency plan in case you need to end the tour early.
 How will you get you and your bike home safely if this happens?
 Also, since cycling can place you in situations of increased vulnerability, stay abreast of information concerning crime or unrest in your travel area.

 6. Get fit…if you want.

 Each cyclist has his or her view on training for a tour.
-For an idea of how complex it can be, check out this .pdf document.
 Personally, I’ve found that nothing prepares you for sitting in the saddle all day like…well, sitting in the saddle all day.
 While you shouldn’t expect a magical transformation from full-time couch potato to super-tourer, the importance of a pre-tour training regimen is often overstated.

 7. Test it out.

 You have your bike.
 You have your racks, your panniers, and a respectable stash of travel-friendly tools.
 But do you know how everything works?
 How do you change a flat tire?
 What should you do if a shift cable breaks?
 And what the heck is a Hypercracker?
 The more familiar you become with issues like these, the less likely you’ll encounter a serious problem on the road.

 Finally, throw everything together and go for a ride, even if only a short one.
 Learn how your bike handles under load, how best to pack everything, and whether or not it’s all going to fit!